laszlocph/website/_posts/2017-07-20-Is-the-one-stop-shop-Gitlab-CI-fits-all.md

 <br/>
 Clicking Pipelines for the first time Gitlab shows probably the best introductory text I've seen on both how to get started with Gitlab Pipelines, but also on good CI practices.
 I found my way around more easily than with CircleCI for example.

-I had to create the .gitlab-ci.yml and add the a Gitlab Runner and then the project was building on every git push.
+I had to create the .gitlab-ci.yml, add a Gitlab Runner and then the project was building on every git push.

 If you've seen a Travis or Circle CI yaml, Gitlab's yaml format probably looks familiar.
 In the example bellow first I define the build Docker image where the project is built (achiving a reproducible build experience), then I call a simple Gradle build command and a Docker push to the registry.
 That's about it.